TinyBlueRobots/Serilog.Sinks.Scalyr/README.md

 **serverHost** Hostname or some other stable server identifier.
 Scalyr uses this value to organize events from different servers.

 **logfile** The name of the log file being written to.
 This will probably be the name of your app.

+### Optional parameters

+**batchSizeLimit** The maximum number of events to include in a single batch.

+**period** The time to wait between checking for event batches.

+**queueLimit** Maximum number of events in the queue.

+**sessionInfo** Additional information about the session.
+See https://www.scalyr.com/help/api.

+**scalyrUri** The base URI for Scalyr.
+Defaults to https://scalyr.com.

+**outputTemplate** A message template describing the output messages.
+See https://github.com/serilog/serilog/wiki/Formatting-Output.